10 personal hygiene teaching activities for kids

-- Test Kids on when to wash hands: “After math?”
+- Test Kids on when to wash hands: “After Maths?”
 “After show and tell?”
 “After playing with your friends?”
 “Before we eat our lunch?”

 4. Positive reinforcement

-Never underestimate the power of using stamps and stickers in your classroom.
-First, your kids can trace and cut-out their hands; then write their names on them to make a “Clean Hands” chart that should be displayed prominently in the classroom.
+Never underestimate the power of using stickers and rewards in your classroom.
+First, your kids can trace and cut out their hands; then write their names on them to make a “Clean Hands” chart that should be displayed prominently in the classroom.
 At certain times during the day ask, “Who has clean hands?” and have your kids raise their hands for inspection.
-Allow time for any kids who need to quickly wash their hands and be careful not to discipline them to keep the whole process positively framed—being hygienic is a good thing.
+Allow time for any kids who need to quickly wash their hands and be careful not to discipline them to keep the whole process positively framed – being hygienic is a good thing.
 Provide plenty of praise and let the kids decorate their pair of hands with stamps and stickers.

 5. Making visual displays

 Kids love drawing and being creative so instead of buying or making your own hygiene displays, make small groups, hand out poster paper and art supplies, and get your kids to make them.
 Each group can present their finished posters to the class.
 While they are explaining their posters, they will be processing important information in their own language.